num0005/h2codez_docs/docs/H2Tool/Collision.md

 date:       2018/12/07
 authors:    General_101

+Be warned that when you generate a new collision tag that it will be placed outside of the parent directory.
+Move it back in afterwards.
+{: .warning}

 Collision tags in Halo 2 are created by exporting JMS files in UTF-16 format and making some specific changes to how the material and node names are done.
 We can then import the JMS file with H2Tool to get our working collision_model tags.
 Let's get started by making the necessary changes to a freshly exported JMS file from either Blender or 3DS Max.
 Open it in Notepad++ and look to the first few lines that should look something like this
 ```markdown